ZenderB3D/pp_docs/docs/Features/setbparent.md

 #Set bone as parent tool

-This is 3 mode tool designed to rig quicker.
+This is a 3 mode tool designed to rig quicker.

-object to armature, armature to armature and inter-armature.

 **object to armature** mode allows you to set a bone as parent for any number number of objects.
 Excluding other armatures however.
 Relative/non relative is supported( ie, transforms can be maintained)